Skip to Content

 943 N. Broadway, Los Angeles, CA 90012

-Celebrate the Lunar New Year by participating in a 5K/10K Run, Bike Ride, PAW’er Dog Walk or Kiddie Run.
-All proceeds from the event are “reinvested in the community, in support of elementary schools and non-profit organizations, providing service and programs that benefit local neighborhoods.”
-Events will be held over the weekend of Saturday, February 18th and Sunday, February 19th.
-Registration information is available online as well as information about participating in person or virtually.
+Celebrate the Lunar New Year by participating in a 5K/10K Run, Bike Ride, PAW’er Dog Walk, or Kiddie Run.
+All proceeds from the event are “donated to local elementary schools and non-profit organizations” and provide services and programs that benefit local neighborhoods.
+Events, including the Firecracker Festival, which is open to the public and free, will be held over the weekend of Saturday, February 1st and Sunday, February 2nd.
+Registration information is available online.

 Lunar New Year